-10.1.6 POLICY MEASURES FOR SMOOTH FUNCTIONING OF PAYMENT INFRASTRUCTURES
+10.1.7 POLICY MEASURES FOR SMOOTH FUNCTIONING OF PAYMENT INFRASTRUCTURES

-- All banks are advised to prepare business continuity plan immediately to ensure that operations will not be interrupted in the aftermath of the pandemic exigencies.
-Financial service providers are instructed to keep ready a list of key persons, who are involved in critical service management, including the information and communications technology infrastructure.
-The banks are required to ensure round-the-clock operations of alternative delivery channels in order to facilitate smooth transactions.
-The alternative channels include ATMs (Automated Teller Machines), POS (Point of Sale), e-payment gateway and Mobile Financial Services (MFS) through which a customer can get financial services.
-The banks are encouraged for electronic payments for reducing the use of bank notes by ensuring proper monitoring and cyber security and health issues. - Transaction between P-2-P has been encouraged by maintaining social distancing.
-The monthly transaction limit has been elevated up to BDT 2.00 lac.
-Cash out up to BDT 1,000 is kept charge free.
+- All banks are advised to prepare business continuity plan immediately to ensure that operations are not interrupted in the aftermath of pandemic exigencies.
+Financial service providers are instructed to ready a list of key persons, who are involved in critical service management, including the information and communications technology infrastructure.
+The banks ensure round-the-clock operations of alternative delivery channels in order to facilitate smooth transactions.
+The alternative channels include ATMs (automated teller machines), POS (point of sale), e-payment gateway and Mobile Financial Services (MFS) through which a customer can get financial services.
+The banks encourage electronic payments for reducing the use of bank notes by ensuring proper monitoring and cyber security and health issues. - Transaction between P-2-P has been encouraged by maintaining social distancing.
+The monthly transaction limit has been elevated up to BDT 2.00 lac29.
+Cash out up to BDT 1000/- is kept charge free.
 For purchasing essential goods and medicines within the country using debit and credit cards, Merchant Discount Rate (MDR) and Interchange Reimbursement Fee (IRF) are not applicable.
-In this case, maximum transaction limit per day is BDT 15,000 and maximum transaction limit per month is BDT 1,00,000.
-The charges for Merchant Discount Rate (MDR) and Interchange Reimbursement Fee (IRF) have been waived. - Uninterrupted services of ATM, POS, internet, app and USSD-based transactions have been ensured.
+In this case, maximum transaction limit per day is BDT 15,000 and maximum transaction limit per month is BDT1,00,000.
+The charges for Merchant Discount Rate (MDR) and Interchange Reimbursement Fee (IRF) have been waived. - Uninterrupted services of ATM, POS, internet, app and USSD-based transactions have been ensured. - Banks and MFS providers were advised to open Mobile Financial Service (MFS) accounts for all workers and employees of export-oriented industries and factories by 20 April'20so as to facilitate direct payment of their wages and allowances from government's financial stimulus package.
+For cash out of salaries and allowances of said workers, the mobile banking charge per BDT 1,000 has been fixed at BDT 4.

-$^{29}$ 1 Lac = 0.10 million
+$^{^{29}}$ 1 Lac = 0.10 million

-- Banks and MFS providers were advised to open Mobile Financial Service (MFS) accounts for all workers and employees of export-oriented industries and factories by 20 April'20 so as to facilitate direct payment of their wages and allowances from Government's financial stimulus package.
-For cash out of salaries and allowances of said workers, the mobile banking charge per BDT 1,000 has been fixed at BDT 4. - MFS providers were advised to maintain uninterrupted services so that the workers and employees of export-oriented industries could get their wages from the government stimulus package through their MFS accounts.
-They were also advised to ensure enough cash at agent points. - The government authorities and law enforcing agencies were also requested to extend their support to facilitate the movement of the MFS providers' employees, distributors, employees of the distributors and agents so that the agent points could be kept functional during the pandemic period. - Bangladesh Bank has allowed non-bank entities to operate automated teller machines across the country with specific focus on spreading banking network in the rural areas at an affordable cost through issuing Guidelines on White Label ATM and Merchant Acquiring Services (WLAMA). - Due to general holidays and subsequent limited transport and banking facilities, banks waived late payment fee/charge/penal interest or any other fee/charges on the customers in case of inability to pay credit card dues.
+- MFS providers were advised to maintain uninterrupted services so that the workers and employees of export-oriented industries could get their wages from the government stimulus package through their MFS accounts.
+They were also advised to ensure enough cast at agent points. - The government authorities and law enforcing agencies were also requested to extend their support to facilitate the movement of the MFS providers' employees, distributors, employees of the distributors and agents so that the agent points could be kept functional during the pandemic period. - Bangladesh Bank has allowed non-bank entities to operate automated teller machines across the country with specific focus on spreading banking network in the rural areas at an affordable cost through issuing Guidelines on White Label ATM and Merchant Acquiring Services (WLAMA). - Due to general holidays and subsequent limited transport and banking facilities, banks waived late payment fee/charge/penal interest or any other fee/charges on the customers in case of inability to pay credit card dues.
 Banks did not charge compound interest rate in that period.
 Furthermore, banks which charged late payment fee/charge/penal interest returned the same to respective customers' accounts.

-10.1.7 POLICY MEASURES FOR ENSURING SAFETY ENVIRONMENT IN BANKS/BRANCHES AND EFFECTIVE USE OF CSR FUNDS
+10.1.8 POLICY MEASURES FOR ENSURING SAFETY ENVIRONMENT IN BANKS/BRANCHES AND EFFECTIVE USE OF CSR FUNDS